Helping You Turn Internet-Randos Into Subscribers Addicted to Throwing Fistfuls of Cash at You on Repeat

 Your funnel must address those things if you want to be successful.

 Since your funnel is probably going to lead to an ebook, course or service you’ve created here’s a funnel for that

-- Crush a “Yeah but questions” – Yeah, I could start a blog but….
-Yeah I could use weight but….
+- Crush a “Yeah but question” – Yeah, I could start a blog but… Yeah, I could lose weight but…

 - Common Mistakes or Myths

-- Case Study (it can be yourself) or student story (soft pitch for paid product)
+- Case Study (it can’t be yourself) or student story (soft pitch for paid product)